New for September 2020

 Firms are Increasingly seeking lawyers and legal professionals with computing skills or technologists with corporate legal skills.
 This unique course provides you with the skills that are attractive to employers and will make you stand out from other applicants.
 Within the course you have the unique opportunity for exposure to practitioners who will teach on the course, competitive prizes and placements with leading international legal and technology firms.

-Companies have provided us with the following testimonials:
+Companies were very happy to provide us with the following testimonials:

 "The delivery of legal services is evolving quickly, and depends increasingly on the overlapping disciplines of data science.
 Ulster University’s new 'Corporate Law and Computing' course is an exciting opportunity to acquire the practical knowledge and skills that are much in demand, as legal practices of all types equip themselves with the resources they need to support markets, commerce and society in the new data-centric era."